 - Prevention of STDs.
-Sexually transmitted sarcoma, which has infected a huge percentage of the stray dog population.
+Sexually transmitted sarcoma, which has infected a considerable percentage of the stray dog population.
 Brucellosis is also transmitted sexually, which can cause infection in humans.

 - Prevention of pregnancy complications.
-Some breeds – very small dogs or brachycephalies – hardly give birth on their own as there is a high risk of complications and a dog may need a cesarean section.
-Possible complications: toxicosis, diabetes, inversion and rupture of the uterus, and others.
+Some breeds – tiny dogs or brachycephalies – hardly give birth on their own as there is a high risk of complications, and a dog may need a cesarean section—possible complications: toxicosis, diabetes, inversion and rupture of the uterus, and others.